Sustained growth for loans to very small enterprises

 Micro-enterprises loans outstanding changes

-Note : seasonally adjustment stands for cash loans only
+Note : seasonally adjustment data for cash loans

 Loans to micro-enterprises issuance